angelicamanigque/Breast-Cancer-Detection-Using-the-NVIDIA-Jetson-Nano-2GB-Developer-Kit/README.md

-# Breast Cancer Detection Using the NVIDIA Jetson Nano 2GB Developer Kit
+# Breast Cancer Detection Using the NVIDIA Jetson Nano 2GB Developer Kit and Roboflow

 ## What does it do?
 This project uses AI training to detect breast cancer. <br />